janvarev/OneRingTranslator/README.md

 - `model` define model to use
 - `cuda"`: -1, # -1 if you want run on CPU, 0 - if on CUDA

+### fb_mbart50

+Realize mBART-50 network from here: https://huggingface.co/facebook/mbart-large-50-one-to-many-mmt

+IMHO just worser in translation than FB NLLB.

+Options
+- `model` define model to use
+- `cuda"`: -1, # -1 if you want run on CPU, 0 - if on CUDA

 ### no_translate

 Dummy plugins that just return original text.